(If you haven’t thought that? Just ignore those last two paragraphs.)

 But obviously, your preference would be that for whatever amount of time you are overseas, you do a lot more than survive.
 And you don’t inflict damage, right?
 You’re ready as an ambassador of Jesus; for people to follow you as they follow Christ (1 Corinthians 11:1).
 You long to Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth (2 Timothy 2:15).

-So what are some of the telling signs your character is ready to lead others overseas?
+So what are some of the telling signs you’ve got characteristics to lead others overseas?

 Missionaries must be people who are on their knees before God in prayer, whose worship acknowledges Jehovah as God and who study the Bible not only to prepare sermons and lessons but also to reflect upon God’s will in their own lives.
 Missionaries must have an intimate relationship with God, which influences who they are and how they relate to others.
 They are increasingly transformed into God’s likeness as they look upon Him (2 Cor.
 3:18).